xenelislam/manuscript-data-visualization/README.md

 # Manuscript Data Visualization (Tableau)

-This project explores manuscript folio metadata from multiple museum collections using Tableau.

-The dashboards analyze:
+This project simulates a real-world data pipeline by integrating and analyzing data from 10+ independent sources.
+The objective was to transform inconsistent, multi-source datasets into a unified structure and extract insights across geography and time to support data-driven decision-making.

+Using museum collection metadata, the project explores patterns in manuscript production, composition, and design through interactive Tableau dashboards.

+# Key Analyses

-• Geographic origins of manuscripts
+Geographic distribution of manuscript production

-• Artwork composition across museums
+Artwork composition across museum collections

-• Page design patterns and dimensions
+Page design patterns and dimensional relationships

 ## Dashboards